VincenzoMarcovecchio/portfolio-v2/content/Form_validation.md

   - javascript
 ---

-In this tutorial I will walk you through a pretty simple form validation using the HTML5 validation attributes for your inputs and we will also submit the message thanks to the super simple <em>getform</em> end point (go create your account right now,it's simple).
+In this tutorial I will walk you through a pretty simple form validation using the HTML5 validation attributes and we will also submit the form through the super simple <em>getform</em> end point (go create your account right now, it's simple).
 In the end you will be able to have a contact form working as web standards demands.
 I expect you to be familiar with JSX because that's what we are going to use in this example.

-We will have two `input` fields and a `text-area` wrapped inside a `form` element we will also make sure to have the appropriate labels and to have a button `type=submit` at the bottom.
+We will have two `input` fields and a `text-area` wrapped inside a `form` element, we will also make sure to have the appropriate labels and to have a button `type=submit` at the bottom.
 The first input we are going to create is going to be for the name your users have

 ```